Nodefusion/NodefusionPortal.UserManual/README/Organizations/Cases/Case-Create.md

 ### Subject specific fields

-The number of fields in the subject category part can change depending on the chosen subject.
+Each subject has its own sub form consisting of specific field based on chosen subject.

-When you choose a category, the form will display additional fields that will help you better define your case.
+When you choose a subject, the form will display additional fields that will help you better define your case.

 The category field has at least four values to choose from:
  - General